gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 # Lambda_function_for_Kinesis_data_source

-Implement a Lambda function that consumes events from Kinesis
+Implement a Lambda function that consumes events from Kinesis and exports them to S3.

 ```